segment7/Repos-Notes-Solidity/README.md

 Welcome to my learning feedback repos for 30 Days of Solidity!

-Every day in june 2025.
+🥕Every day in june 2025.

 #BuildinPublic
 #Solidity